 A short excerpt from Dee’s diary — Dee is located in Crown Heights Brooklyn and she shared with us a vulnerable moment during COVID-19 that has changed her life and the way she sees herself.
 Her hope is that her story will inspire someone to look at their life in a positive new way.

-Thank you Sharon for being brave and sharing your story with us ❤️.
+Thank you Dee for being raw and vulnerable with us ❤️.

 I hope you enjoyed this short story — join us next Wednesday for story no. 2.